thomasdane/wordFrequencyCounter/Readme.txt

 - I included War and Peace as an example, but it is not the longest novel ever written. https://en.wikipedia.org/wiki/List_of_longest_novels
 So I copy and pasted the book twice into the one file, producing a book far longer than the longest ever book.

-Requirements

-1. Write an application that outputs the individual words that appear in a book, and how many times that word appears in the text file.

-2. The second part is to also output whether the number of times each word appears is a prime number.

-The following assumptions can be made:

--          Ignore punctuation and capitalisation

--          The code should compile and run on a machine with VS/Xamarin and NUnit

-It would be beneficial to:

--          come up with more than one solution and be able to talk about the pro’s and con’s to each

--          ensure the application scales and performs optimally

--          Use TDD in the approach to writing the application

 Why do we only need to test up to the square root of a number to determine if it is prime?